cvilsmeier/sqinn/binary_protocol.md

     Response (Success):

         bool     true
+        for 0 to niterations:
+            int32 changes      the change counter for the n'th iteration

-Exec is used to combine invocations of prepare/bind/step/reset/finalize into one function call.
+Exec is used to combine invocations of prepare, bind, step, changes, reset and finalize in one request/response cycle.
 Let's make an example.
 Say you want to insert three users.
 The user table has two columns: `id` and `name`.
 The request would then look like this:

      1: byte   FC_EXEC
      2: string "INSERT INTO users (id,name) VALUES(?,?)"